junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/wordpress-bootstrap-css/readme.txt

 1. Upload this whole folder to your '/wp-content/plugins/' directory
 1. From the plugins page within Wordpress locate the plugin 'Wordpress Bootstrap CSS' and click Activate

-A new menu item will appear on the left-hand side called 'Worpit'.
+A new menu item will appear on the left-hand side called 'Twitter Bootstrap'.
 Click this menu and select Bootstrap CSS.

 Select the CSS file as desired.

+= How can I remove the ads and marketing links? =

+Our bread and butter is iControlWP multiple WordPress site management, which costs a few cents a month.
+Whenever you use iControlWP to manage your sites and your site is connected to the service, the plugin will automatically remove all marketing / ads from the admin interface.

+So by using our services, you get a great service for one, and also support us by contributing and helping with the ongoing development of our plugins.

+To understand why it makes sense to financially support free plugin development, please read: http://blog.pinboard.in/2011/12/don_t_be_a_free_user/

 = How can I use the WordPress Twitter Bootstrap Shortcodes? =